-Explanation: The stress relief annealing partly relieves the internal stress in cold worked steels without loss of strength and hardness i.e. without change in the microstructure.
-It reduces the risk of distortion while machining, and increases corrosion resistance.
+Explanation: The stress relief annealing partly relieves the internal stress in cold worked steels without loss of strength and hardness i.e. without a change in the microstructure.
+It reduces the risk of distortion while machining and increases corrosion resistance.

 8. Stress relief annealing is applicable for _____

 a) hypoeutectoid steel containing less than 0.4% carbon

 b) hypoeutectoid steel containing less than 1% carbon

 c) hypereutectoid steel containing less than 0.4% carbon